Welcome to our guide to Roscommon Racecourse.

 Other Events at Roscommon Racecourse

-In the Roscommon Racecourse’s flat racing schedule, the Listed Lenebane Stakes are extremely popular – not least because Panama Hat won in 2015 and attracted lots of attention to the event!
-The Lenebane Stakes are run every July over one mile, three furlongs and 175 yards, and takes place on Ladies Day every July.
+In the Roscommon Racecourse’s flat racing schedule, the Listed Lenebane Stakes is extremely popular, not least because Panama Hat won in 2015 and attracted lots of attention to the event!
+The Lenebane Stakes are run every July over one mile, three furlongs and 175 yards, and take place on Ladies Day every July.

-While Roscommon Racecourse is a popular venue for both experienced and newbie racegoers, it is often possible to buy tickets last minute or on the door for race events – but it is always recommended to phone ahead to check for availability.
+While Roscommon Racecourse is a popular venue for both experienced and novice racegoers, it is often possible to buy tickets on the door for last-minute race events – but it is always recommended to phone ahead to check for availability.

 Summary of Roscommon Racecourse